expo/expo/docs/pages/workflow/expo-cli.md

 **Drawbacks**

-- Tunnelling is slower than local connections because requests must be forwarded to a public URL.
+- Tunneling is slower than local connections because requests must be forwarded to a public URL.
 - Tunnel URLs are public and can be accessed by anyone!
 We attempt to mitigate the risk of project exposure by:
-  - Adding some simply entropy to the beginning of the URL.
+  - Adding entropy to the beginning of the URL.
 This can be reset by clearing the `.expo` folder in your project.
   - Destroying the tunnel when the project stops.
 - Tunnels require a network connection, meaning this feature cannot be used offline or with the `--offline` flag.